submariner-io/submariner-charts/README.md

 helm search -l test-repo
 ```

-### Modify submariner e2e tests helm deployment script to use your local test-repo.
+### Modify submariner e2e tests helm deployment script to use your local test-repo

 You can test your helm-charts with e2e tests from the [shipyard](https://github.com/submariner-io/shipyard) repository.
 In the file `scripts/shared/lib/deploy_helm` change the line from: